jaivinwylde/seo-friendly-typed-animation/README.md

 ```

 The words in the data-words attribute will be what is typed out in the animation.
 You can make the actual text of the tag something important to your SEO.

+### Styling

+You can style the type class's ::after pseudo element to change the look of the cursor.
+You can also edit the timing variables in the javascript.